James Frye

 Colonel James Frye III was born on January 24, 1710 in Bradford, Massachusetts to James Frye II and Joanna Sprague.
 Frye settled in Andover, Massachusetts.
 His family home at 169 Chestnut Street, built around 1730, still stands to this day.
+He was an ironworker who was active in military service in the French and Indian War and the American Revolution.

+Trade and personal life

 Frye was an ironworker by trade and operated an ironworks shop in Andover.
 He is the cousin of Revolutionary War General Joseph Frye.